Trump's tax returns are the target of nationwide protests on Saturday

 Related: What we'd learn if Trump would just release his tax returns

-Much like the "Pussyhats" symbolized by the Women's March in January, the hallmark of this protest will be giant inflatable chickens.
-They're meant to symbolize Trump's cowardice, according to Delvone Michael, a member of the Tax March executive committee.
+Much like the "Pussyhats" symbolized by the Women's March in January, the hallmark of this protest are giant inflatable chickens.

-Michael is a senior political strategist for the progressive Working Families Party.
-The march's executive committee also includes organizers from the National Women's Law Center, the Indivisible Project, the Georgetown Center on Poverty and Inequality and a host of other groups.
+On Saturday morning, chickens could be spotted on the steps of the Capitol building and outside the Trump Hotel.
+Thirty-foot inflatable chickens will also go up at the marches in New York City and San Francisco, according to Kevin Donohoe, a Tax March organizer.

+The inflatable chickens were designed in Hong Kong to celebrate the Year of the Rooster, and they were purposely made to resemble Trump this year.
+Organizers for Tax March San Francisco discovered the chicken and re-dubbed it "Chicken Don" to poke fun at the President for being too afraid to release his tax returns.
+Since then it's spread across the country with dozens of marches purchasing chickens, Donohoe said.